andro951/PlantPlanner/test/METRICS.md

      - **Passives** (7-8)
      - **Detractors** (0-6)
   - We determine the overall Net Promoter Score basefd off a formula, essentially we find the difference between Promoters and Detractors and divide the difference by the Total number of respondents, which then we find the exact percent of our NPS.

+### Metric 5: Task Success

+- **How we collect NPS data:**
+  - Track the average time spent on each step of adding a plant and setting notifications.
+This data will be collected via Firebase Analytics by logging custom events when users start and complete each task step.